Mvtthew/QuizJS/README.md

 - Initializing a new quiz
 - Adding up to 10 answers for one question
 - Randomizing order of answers every question
+- Quiz starting page witch "Start quiz" button
-- Ending of quiz with points counter!
+- Ending of quiz with points counter
-- Creating multiple quizes on one page!
+- Creating multiple quizes on one page

-## How to initialize and use QuizJS!
+## How to initialize and use QuizJS

-I tried to made it as simple as possible!
+I tried to made it as simple as possible...

 ```
 <html>